Residential Rental Assistance Program

 The application period opens on March 6, 2023 at 9:00am.
 City staff will begin reviewing applications submitted on or before March 30, 2023 at 5:00pm.
 All applications must be complete by this time to be considered.

 Please have the following documents ready BEFORE you start the application process.
 If you start the application and need to quit and come back to it later, please click "SAVE" and make an account.
 Otherwise, if you leave the application all information will be lost!

 - Valid photo identification for the name of the person applying (i.e. valid driver’s license, State ID, passport etc.).

 - Proof of job loss or loss of income as a result of COVID-19

 - Furlough or layoff notice on or after the Shelter-in-Place order was issued on March 17, 2020.

-- Proof of income for the entire household for the month of January and Feb 2021, i.e. pay stubs, benefit award letters, etc. If you are self-employed, and do not have an income statement or paycheck stub, submit page one and two of your 2019 Federal Tax return and include Schedule C.
+- Proof of income for the entire household for the month of January and Feb 2023, i.e. pay stubs, benefit award letters, etc. If you are self-employed, and do not have an income statement or paycheck stub, submit page one and two of your 2019, 2020, 2021 or most recent Federal Tax return and include Schedule C.